tnabtaf/pub_spork/README.md

 The goals are two-fold

-- Keep track of relevant pubs in a selected online citation manager service (e.g., CiteUlike, Zotero)
+- Keep track of relevant pubs in a selected online citation manager service (e.g., CiteULike, Zotero)
 - Avoid looking at any publication (to see if it is relevant) more than once.
    - This requires also keeping track of *irrelevant* publications.